 By design, OmegaCAM and the VST deliver a quite constant plate scale, and a rather uniform PSF.
-The radial plate scale is constant over the field to better than 1 part in 1000.
-The pixel scale with ADC in is 0.21506''/pix.
-With the ADC out - hence two-lens corrector in - it is 0.21343''/pix (theoretical value).
+The radial plate scale is constant over the field to better than 1 part in 1000, and independent of the filter used.
+The pixel scale with ADC in is 0.215"/pix.
+With the ADC out - hence two-lens corrector in - it is 0.213"/pix.